ossuminc/.github/profile/README.md

 At Ossum Inc., we use the latin word "ossum" via the second definition: kernel.
 We believe we will be at the kernel of software development in due course.

+# ChangeLog
+* 9/19/24 - https://www.ossuminc.com/ website is refreshed with more information